JOHN, WALTER PHILLIPS (1910 - 1967), minister (B)

 Author: Morgan John Williams

 He began his ministry at Tabernacl, Pontarddulais in September 1934 and in October 1938 he moved to London to take charge of the Welsh church at Castle Street, where he remained until his death on 15 March 1967.
-He married Nansi, only child of Morgan A. Jones, minister (B) at Whitland, Carmarthenshire, and grand-daughter of Daniel Jones, his predecessor.
+In 1940 he married married Nansi, only child of Morgan A. Jones, minister (B) at Whitland, Carmarthenshire, and grand-daughter of Daniel Jones, his predecessor.
 Walter P. John achieved prominence early in his career as a cultured preacher, whose services were in great demand in his own and other denominations in England and Wales.
-He also mastered the art of broadcasting.
+He also mastered the art of broadcasting, and was the first presenter of Dechrau Canu, Dechrau Canmol.
 Liberal in standpoint, he was zealous for mutual understanding and cooperation among the Christian bodies of Wales.
 A volume of his sermons Rhwydwaith Duw (1969) appeared posthumously and he was joint author with Gwilym T. Hughes of a history of Welsh Baptists in London, Hanes Castle Street a'r Bedyddwyr Cymraeg yn Llundain (1959).

 Published date: 2001